Skip to content

 ///

-/// `Observed` conforms to `AsyncSequence`, providing a intutive and safe mechanism to track changes to
+/// `Observations` conforms to `AsyncSequence`, providing a intutive and safe mechanism to track changes to

 /// types that are marked as `@Observable` by using Swift Concurrency to indicate transactional boundaries